Feng Shui of Reykjavik. Feng Shui Consultant in Reykjavik. Feng Shui Bagua of Reykjavik. Feng Shui Bagua of Iceland.

-I’ve just visited Reykjavik, Iceland and as a feng shui consultant, I couldn’t help noticing some interesting feng shui aspects of this small but beautiful city.
+I’ve just visited Reykjavik, Iceland and as a feng shui consultant and environmental psychologist, I couldn’t help noticing some interesting feng shui aspects of this small but beautiful city and stunning scenery of Iceland, waterfalls, glaciers, geysers, whales and taste of a rotten shark food if you’re into interesting foods.

 Reykjavik – the relationship area of the bagua of Iceland

 Reykjavik is the capital of Iceland and the largest city, with a population of 123,246 people (the population of Iceland is only 332,529).
 Reykjavik is located in southwestern Iceland, on the southern shore of Faxa Bay which from feng shui bagua perspective is the relationship/marriage area of Iceland.
+Feng shui bagua model can be applied to your home, office, even your desk and in this case on the whole country and the city of Reykjavik.
 Since Reykjavik is the capital of Iceland and a major tourist attraction, it can make sense from bagua perspective that this city would establish good relationships with the rest of the world (everyone speaks very good English).
 The main international airport Keflavik is even further to the southwest of the country.
 For the residents of Reykjavik, according to statistics, marriage is not that important though.
 The birth rate is dwindling as well.
 I haven’t noticed many children or babies.

 Bagua of Reykjavik

-Looking at the bagua of Reykjavik it looks like city center is in the helpful friends, travel and clients area of the bagua.
+Looking at the bagua of Reykjavik it looks like city centre is in the helpful friends, travel and clients area of the bagua model.
 This is also where the port is and when big cruise ships come in with thousands of tourists, the whole city is buzzing with excitement and expectation.

 The energy of Reykjavik in the summer is quite good but not brilliant.
 I would rate it at 7/10, for all kinds of reasons.
+Overall, the weather is quite chilly even during summer.
+Get some warm clothes.
 Read below.

 Although the weather is changing constantly, it seems that there is not that much architectural diversity in Reykjavik.
-There is a lot of sameness when it comes to buildings.
-For that reason, I would rank yin and yang aspect at only 4/10.
+There is a lot of sameness and little variety when it comes to buildings.
+For that reason, I would rank the yin and yang aspect of buildings at only 4/10.

 The Icelandic motto “þetta reddast” can be translated as “it will all work out fine”.

 Five elements are well balanced with all elements (water, tree, fire, earth and metal).
 I would rate it at 8/10 with predominant elements of earth, water and fire.
-Iceland is a volcanic country.
-My ranking for five elements is 8/10.
+Iceland is a volcanic country with geysers (spewing out magma-heated water for 10 000 years now), glaciers and fjords as well as mountains, waterfalls, lakes, ice caves, geothermal spas and spectacular nature reserves and views.
+My ranking for the five elements is 8/10.
+The earth and heaven aspects are well connected as one can see with the Northern lights which make plasma get activated and visible so beautifully in Iceland.
+A perfect example of heaven and earth’s energies working, connecting and working together.

 Water (shui) element

-Iceland is surrounded by the Greenland Sea and North Atlantic Ocean with an abundance of a very good drinking water from glaciers.
+Iceland is surrounded by the Greenland Sea and North Atlantic Ocean (20% of tourists that come to Iceland go whale watching – 25 different types of whales) with an abundance of very good drinking water from glaciers.
 The whole country is powered by geothermal energy.
 All houses have two taps for water: one for hot water coming from the ground already hot and boiling for washing and cleaning (not suitable for drinking) and one cold water tap for drinking water.

 Air / wind (feng) element